Last updated: October 23, 2024

 Format:

-Electrifying grammatical lectures; exercises and readings in Wheelock's Latin as assigned.
+Electrifying grammatical lectures; exercises and readings in Lingua Latina and its Companion as assigned.
 Balloons!
 Prizes!!
 EVERYONE A WINNER!!!
 (Your results may vary.
 "Balloons" is used here in a metaphorical sense.
 Prizes consist of nuggets of pure incorporeal knowledge.
 Void where prohibited.)

 Course Expectations: